Dental Implant Surgery in Windsor, CA

-Dental implant surgery may be performed at our Windsor, CA, office can require one or more office visits depending upon the type of implant you receive and the state of your jaw.
-Traditional implants require at least two surgeries, while other types can often be placed and restored in a single visit.
+Dental implant surgery performed at our Windsor, CA, office can require one or more office visits depending upon the type of implant you receive and the state of your jaw.
 If a patient has waited to address missing teeth and experienced some jaw atrophy (shrinkage), he or she may require a bone graft before receiving implants.
 Or, if gum disease or tooth decay are present, these must be resolved before moving ahead with surgery.
-You can depend on Dr. Patrick Seely and his team to recommend the best course of treatment for your needs.
+You can depend on our doctors to recommend the best course of treatment for your needs.

 Surgery involves placing the implant into the jawbone to replace a lost tooth root.

 Prior to any implant surgery, our dentists use digital imaging technology to assess jaw bone density and determine the best positions for the implants.
 Traditional dental implants require uncompromised bone density for support.
-The images of your jaw can reveal any need for bone grafting, which can be completed by our collaborating oral surgeon several months prior to implants surgery.
+The images of your jaw can reveal any need for bone grafting, which can be completed several months prior to implants surgery.

-The oral surgeon placing the implants and prosthodontist Patrick Seely work together at Windsor Dental Group to provide patients with a prompt and effective solution to their oral health needs.
+At Windsor Dental Group our sole goal is to provide patients with a prompt and effective solution to their oral health needs.